BiancaJatto/BiancaJatto/README.md

 - 👋 Hi, I’m Bianca Jatto
-- 👀 I’m an growing data analyst and SQL enthusiast from Nigeria
+- 👀 I’m a growing data analyst and SQL enthusiast from Nigeria
-- 💞️ I use Excel,PowerBI for everything and currently learning python and open to collaboration
+- 💞️ I use Excel, PowerBI for everything, currently learning python and open to collaborations
 - 📫 How to reach me on email jattobianca@gmail.com

 <!---